 In the Season 1 Finale of The Wild Life, Devon and Richard expose the mystery of metamorphosis, what happens inside the chrysalis, whether or not a butterfly remembers or a caterpillar knows, destroy the metamorphosis metaphor, and build it anew, all with the help of Dr. Martha Weiss of Georgetown University.

 Species: Cardinalis cardinalis Order: Passeriformes Chrissy Bowker of Texas asks, “What’s this animal?”
-The bird in the picture above is none … Continue reading The Northern Cardinal
+The bird in the picture above is none other than a young Northern Cardinal, Cardinalis cardinalis.
+This one in particular is very young, presumably a recent fledgling from the nest.
+Hatchlings leave the … Continue reading The Northern Cardinal

-You’ve got to hand it to them.
+You've got to hand it to them.
 Raccoons are some of the most resourceful and opportunistic creatures out there.
 They, like us, are omnivores.
-Meaning they’ll eat basically whatever they … Continue reading Living with Raccoons
+Meaning they'll eat basically whatever they can get their tiny little hands on.
+Their size and their incredible dexterous hands make breaking-and-entering your home/garage/shed/chimney/doggy door a simple task.
+To many, they … Continue reading Living with Raccoons